 METAL ROOFING IS MORE EXPENSIVE

-The primary con is cost.
+The primary disadvantage of a metal roof is cost.
 Exact costs vary, but on average you can expect to pay roughly double for a metal roofing installation than for an asphalt shingle roof installation.

-However, it does has a far longer lifespan than asphalt shingles.
+However, it does have a far longer lifespan than asphalt shingles.
 If you take this into account, metal roofs aren't necessarily more "expensive", but they do come with a higher upfront cost.

 Another potential con is it can fail at the seams if not properly installed.